 Last year I went to see the play Twelve Angry Men – a brilliant West End production with a stunning cast including Robert Vaughan (he of the Man From Uncle and Hustler fame) and Martin Shaw (Judge Deed, George Gently etc) – it was just as good as the original 1957 film which is saying something as that is now accepted as a classic, with Henry Fonda in the lead.
-It’s a marvellous study of the causes of prejudice and of leadership through the building of consensus in a disparate group of men – a jury struggling to reach a verdict on what seems initially to be an open and shut case.
+It’s a marvellous study of the causes of prejudice; and also of leadership through the building of consensus in a disparate group of men – in this case a jury struggling to reach a verdict on what seems initially to be an open and shut case.

-Recipe for Twelve Angry Men Sea Bass
+Recipe for Twelve Angry Men Sea Bass fillets

-- 25g/1 oz (a packet) flat-leaved coriander – or if you don’t like coriander, parsley, chopped
+- 25g/1 oz (a packet) flat-leaved coriander – or if you don’t like coriander, parsley, chopped.

 - 4 cloves of garlic (crushed with a little smoked salt)